aprig/load_ARGO_interp_pos_speed/README.md

 # Argo Under-Ice Position Correction Pipeline

 Processing pipeline to correct and estimate positions of Argo profiling floats operating under sea ice, using a terrain-following bathymetry algorithm.
-Output files are formatted for assimilation into the [ISAS](https://www.seanoe.org/data/00412/52367/) ocean analysis system.

 ---